Cartus/cartus.github.io/_pages/teaching.md

 ---
 layout: page
 permalink: /teaching/
-title: teaching
+title: Group
-description: Materials for courses you taught.
-Replace this text with your description.
+Research Mentoring: I am fortunate to be working with the following talented students and interns:
 nav: true
 nav_order: 6
 ---

-I am fortunate to be working with the following talented students and interns:
 - Andrew Georgiou: Master at Cambridge, to Google Zurich
 - [Caiqi Zhang](https://caiqizh.github.io/): Master at Cambridge, to PhD at Cambridge
 - Henry Caushi: Undergrad at Cambridge, to Instructor at Warwick